fullstackreact/30-days-of-react/day-03/post.md

 On day 1, we stated that at the heart of all React applications are _components_, reusable fragments of UI.

 Component reusability is like using JavaScript functions to avoid writing the same lines of code.
-It saves us time and makes the UI consistent throughout the web application.
+It saves us time and ensures the UI is consistent throughout the web application.

 Let's say you are developing a social media app and need to create a `<Post>` component.